 Embedded Linux is used in embedded computer systems found in consumer electronics devices, as well as in networking equipment, machine control, medical and scientific instrumentation, and industrial automation.
-Critical Link offers several SoMs, embedded CPU engines, that support the embedded Linux operating system, as well as Windows XP Embedded and QNX.
-These are the MitySOM-1808, the MitySOM-1810, and the MityDSP-L138.
+Critical Link offers several SOMs, embedded CPU engines, that support the embedded Linux operating system, as well as Windows XP Embedded and QNX.
+These are the MitySOM-1808, and the MityDSP-L138.

 More on embedded Linux